sagemath/trac_to_gh/Issue 2977.md

 # Issue 2977: [with patch, needs review] wronskian is broken on constants

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2977

 Original creator: AlexGhitza